Sandbanks Provincial Park (Newfoundland)

 Sandbanks Provincial Park is a provincial park on the island of Newfoundland in the province of Newfoundland and Labrador.
 It is located on the southwest coast, approximately 150 km from the Trans-Canada Highway near the town of Burgeo, less than three hours from Corner Brook.
 The park is known for its expansive sandy beaches and dunes.
+The park offers 30 campsites.

 Covering an area of 2.32 km2, the park has over 7 km of beach and several inland hiking trails through bog and forested area.
 One path leads to a lookout at Cow Head.

 Biology and ecology

 The sand dunes are easily eroded.
 Visitors are encouraged to stay on designated trails.

 Flora

 Sandbanks is home to Lathyrus japonicus, otherwise known as the beach pea.
 The fragile sand dunes are covered with beach grass (Ammophila breviligulata).

 Fauna

 The piping plover, a near-threatened species of bird, nests on the beaches and in the sand dunes of the park.
 The park and surrounding area is an important bird migration route.